ErikPohl444/repo_builder/README.md

 # resources

-A set of files I intend to include in all repos:
+Generate a set of files I intend to include in all repos:
 * [x] Readme template
 * [x] License placeholder and instructions
 * [x] CONTRIBUTING.md